latent-to/developer-docs/docs/concepts/mev-shield/index.md

 MEV shield transforms how transactions flow through the Bittensor network by encrypting transactions before submission so their details remain hidden until execution.
 When you submit a transaction with MEV protection, you first encrypt it with the block validator's public key before submitting it.
 The encrypted wrapper is then submitted to the chain via the `submit_encrypted()` extrinsic.
 The encrypted wrapper enters the network, but external observers cannot see its contents until it has been decrypted.

 :::info
-The block validator producing block `N` can also see that an encrypted transaction exists, knows its approximate size, and knows who submitted it, but has absolutely no information about what the transaction actually does.
+The block validator producing block `N` can also see that an encrypted transaction exists, knows its approximate size, and knows who submitted it, but has no information about what the transaction actually does.
 :::

 Once block `N` is finalized, the encrypted transaction becomes immutable on-chain.
 While the block validator includes it in the block, its contents remain hidden from external observers who might attempt to exploit it.
 In block `N+1`, the block validator’s node automatically decrypts a batch of encrypted wrappers using its secret key.
 This process happens entirely off-chain on the block validator’s node before any on-chain call is made.
 The block validator then extracts your original transaction details from the decrypted plaintext.